Yuli Gurriel Player Props: Marlins vs. White Sox

-On Friday, Yuli Gurriel (.297 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+The Miami Marlins, including Yuli Gurriel (.167 batting average in his past 10 games), take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Royals.
+In his previous game he had a hitless performance (0-for-2) against the White Sox.

 Yuli Gurriel Game Info & Props vs. the White Sox